Best String Trimmers of 2022

 CR's tests show you don't have to pay a lot to get a capable model

-CR’s lawn experts have tested dozens of string trimmers, including gas, corded, and battery versions.
+CR’s lawn experts have tested dozens of string trimmers, including gas, corded, and battery, or cordless versions.
 To learn more about the types, start with our string trimmer buying guide.
 CR members can jump right into our string trimmer ratings to compare models.
 Below, we’ve highlighted the best string trimmers in each configuration.

 How CR Tests String Trimmers